arvinq/ToolTipControl/README.md

 ### Screenshot

-This screenshot was taken from an open source app [roundandsplit](https://github.com/lukhnos/roundandsplit) where this framework is implemented to show on the main view.
+This screenshot was taken from an open source app [roundandsplit](https://github.com/arvinq/roundandsplit) where this framework is integrated to show on the main view.

 ![ToolTipControl](ToolTipControl.png)